-In these days of intuitive touchscreens and intelligent apps, your audience is not going to put any work into using your product, app or operating system - they'll expect it to be obvious.
-No one is going to read a lengthy, detailed instruction manual; instead, the user interface should guide your customer through to achieving their goals - doing all the hard work so the user doesn't have to.
+In these days of intuitive touchscreens and intelligent iPhone apps, your audience is not going to put any work into using your product, app or operating system - they'll expect it to be obvious.
+No one is going to read a lengthy, detailed instruction manual; instead, the UI design should guide your customer through to achieving their goals - doing all the hard work so the user doesn't have to.

-To inspire you, we've gathered together 5 recent examples of user interfaces that do it right.
-So read on and discover five cutting edge and well thought out products, apps, and operating systems that focus on creating a great user experience through design...
+To inspire you, we've gathered together some recent examples of user interfaces that do it right.
+So read on and discover cutting edge and well thought out products, apps, and operating systems that focus on creating a great user experience through design...

 Apple may have come under fire recently, for things like the debacle over Maps, and the continuing debate over its use of skeumorphism.
 But sometimes it's good to stand back and look at the big picture: how Apple revolutionised the computer interface in a way that has influenced and shaped everything that's come about since.

 The company pioneered the use of the GUI (graphical user interface) with the introduction of the Lisa computer in 1983 and later made it mainstream with the release of the Macintosh in 1984.
 Then, when it introduced the iPhone in 2009, it brought a unique and user-friendly experience to the mobile phone market.

 For years, mobile phone users had been managing with just scroll wheels or arrow buttons to navigate through their phones.
 The iPhone’s touch interface and application icons changed the game because it worked and it was easy to use.

 Little has changed regarding the core functionality of the iOS platform since 2009, playing to the old saying: "If it ain’t broke, don’t fix it".
 Meanwhile Apple has continued to expand its product offerings, adapting iOS to the iPad and iTouch.